Judson-web/Zayan-Malik-V2/README.md

 ## Added Features
 * Index channel or group files for inline search.
+* Index command to index all the files in a given channel (No USER_SESSION Required).
 * When you post file on telegram channel or group this bot will save that file in database, so you can search easily in inline mode.
 * Supports document, video and audio file formats with caption support.
 * Imdb posters for autofilter.